 Multi-intergenerational Dysfunctional Patterns.
-"The baby in these families is burdened by the oppressive past of his parents from the moment he enters the world.
-The parent, it seems is condemned to repeat the tragedy of her own childhood with her own baby in terrible and exacting detail" (Fraiberg, 1980).
-It is well documented that the way a mother was cared for and nurtured in her own infancy and childhood affects how she parents and interacts with others.
-Sansone (2018) noted that both John Bowlby and Daniel Winnecott observed and documented how a parent's own childhood nurturing and mothering experiences become an internalized model of future parenting (p.
+It is well documented that how a mother was cared for and nurtured in her infancy and childhood affects how she parents and interacts with others.
+Sansone (2018) noted that both John Bowlby and Daniel Winnicott observed and documented how a parent's own childhood nurturing and mothering experiences become an internalized model of future parenting (p.
 331).

-The baby's needs for care, love, and attention in utero may lead the mother to discoveries of her own unsatisfied yearnings.
-When these yearnings can be recognized by the mother they can shift her into new ways of bonding.
+The baby's needs for care, love, and attention in utero may lead the mother to discover her unsatisfied yearnings.
+When the mother recognizes these yearnings, they can shift her into new ways of bonding.
 Once the mother initiates her own reflective healing and embraces her grief over previously unmet needs, desires, and wishes to be cared for, she will be able to respond to her womb baby and infant with feeling and self-compassion.
 The multi-intergenerational ghosts represent the repetition of trauma from the past in the present.
 Thus, pre- and perinatal psychotherapy with the mother and the womb-baby benefits the whole family.

-Pre- and Perinatal Transference.
-The therapeutic alliance is crucial to all therapeutic work and is essential in pre- and perinatal family therapy.
+Prenatal and Perinatal Transference.
+The therapeutic alliance is crucial to all therapeutic work and is essential in prenatal and perinatal family therapy.
 When impediments to the alliance occur, the therapist would do well to view this barrier as a possible manifestation of negative transference.
-Negative transference is considered a defense against hurtful feelings and memories that are being transferred and reexperienced with the treating therapist.
-As soon as these transference reenactments and painful feelings are validated and given space, the mother can find new, more adaptive responses to old struggles.

-When the womb baby is at the center of negative transference the therapist has a golden opportunity to intervene caringly and assist the mother in gaining control and insight.
-During these negative transferences, the womb baby or small child may be given qualities and intentions that do not belong to the baby or child, and often belong to other figures in the mother's past.
+Negative transference is considered a defense against hurtful feelings and memories being transferred and re-experienced with the treating therapist.
+When these transference reenactments and painful feelings are validated and given space, the mother can find new, more adaptive responses to old struggles.
+When the womb baby is at the center of negative transference, the therapist has a golden opportunity to intervene caringly and assist the mother in gaining control and insight.
+During these negative transferences, the womb baby or small child may be given qualities and intentions that do not belong to the baby or child and often belong to other figures in the mother's past.

 When the mother is helped to re-experience and reprocess loss, grief, shame, guilt, rejection, and feelings of abandonment in her own childhood, she will be less likely to project these no-longer-disowned feelings onto her child.
-This also increases chances a mother will be better able to differentiate the boundaries between her feelings and experiences and those of her child, as she cares for and parents that child.
+This also increases the chances that a mother will be better able to differentiate the boundaries between her feelings and experiences and those of her child as she cares for and parents that child.
 Once a mother can speak about her own painful childhood experiences in a safe, nurturing place, she can move protectively toward bonding with her child (Fraiberg, 1980).

 Projections.
-The pre- and perinatal therapist assists the mother in identifying ways in which she defends against unconscious desires or wishes both positive and negative, by denying their existence in herself and attributing these to others.
+The prenatal and perinatal therapist assists the mother in identifying ways in which she defends against unconscious desires or wishes, both positive and negative, by denying their existence in herself and attributing these to others.
 Discussing the costs of externalizing emotions and projecting these onto others is important.
 An important conversation between the mother and her pre- and perinatal therapist centers on the problems associated with creating a false self-image.
-Disowned aspects of the mother form a denied or distorted self and is why it is important to identify and become aware of the types of projection that most impact the expectant mother (i.e., a person who is habitually jealous may constantly accuse other people of being jealous).
+Disowned aspects of the mother form a denied or distorted self, and that is why it is important to identify and become aware of the types of projection that most impact the expectant mother (i.e., a person who is habitually jealous may constantly accuse other people of being jealous).